 To monitor your network for suspicious activity, take the following essential steps:

-- Use firewall to keep network intruders away.
+- Use a firewall to keep network intruders away.

 - Install security software and patches to prevent and detect potential attacks.